 Visual Aids that Cover All Seven Days of Creation

-If teaching the story of the creation as a unit over a few weeks or days then repeat the whole creation story each time and follow this by going back and emphasising more details about a particular day.
-Try using a variety of story telling and visual aid methods.
+If teaching the story of the creation as a unit over a few weeks or days, repeat the whole story each time and follow this by going back and emphasising more details about a particular day.
+Try using a variety of storytelling and visual aid methods.
 Although there will be a repetition of the creation story, you will be going a little deeper on this particular day, “Day Seven”.
-By the end of Day Seven all of the children will remember the story really well.
+By the end of Day Seven, all the children will remember the story well.

 - What did God do on the seventh day?
 He rested.

 - God told the man to “have dominion over” or to “rule” the earth.
 What does that mean?
 Man is to take care of the earth because it is his responsibility.

 - How can we take care of the earth?
 (Various answers) recycling, not littering, not being wasteful, being kind to animals, etc.

 - Creation Song (Emphasis on Day Seven Part)

 - Got the Whole World in His Hands Song